Bayhorse Silver (CVE:BHS) Stock Price Down 27.3% – What’s Next?

 Insiders Place Their Bets

-In other news, Senior Officer Graeme O’neill sold 1,300,000 shares of Bayhorse Silver stock in a transaction on Monday, January 6th.
+In other news, Senior Officer Graeme O’neill sold 1,300,000 shares of the firm’s stock in a transaction dated Monday, January 6th.
 The stock was sold at an average price of C$0.08, for a total value of C$104,000.00.
-4.74% of the stock is owned by insiders.
+Corporate insiders own 4.74% of the company’s stock.

 Bayhorse Silver Company Profile